Technical Articles:

 Cooling air is drawn from vents in the cabinet floor, and warm air expelled out the rear vent.

 Shown at the bottom, and underneath the amplifier heat sink, is the 28v power supply.
-It's fan is positioned to force air into the fins of the amplifier's heat sink.

 On the right side, the slide switch for 120v or 230v operation is readily accessible (just beneath the yellow label).